Review of A Game of Thrones

 Most of the book focuses on the noble House Stark as the king summons his old friend Lord Eddard “Ned” Stark to be his new advisor.
 As the Starks leave the simplicity of their home in the north, they are drawn into a complex network of shifting alliances and rival houses in King's Landing all vying for the chance to sit their heir on the Iron Throne.
 As betrayal and disaster strike, the Starks are scattered across the Seven Kingdoms, seeking justice or simple survival.

 The Size of the Throne

 What first might appear to be the novel’s weakness—its enormous size—becomes a strength.
 The high page count gives Martin the time he needs to develop many of his characters and allow the plot to unfold slowly.
 Much of the novel is spent in pursuit of a few key mysteries that lead to the climactic violence of the last book’s last quarter.
-This development builds enough tension to maintain reader interest the whole time.
+This development builds enough tension to maintain a reader's interest the whole time.